 Starting a New Practice After Leaving a DSO

 Dentists’ first positions are often as an Associate in a DSO practice where they increase their clinical skills and absorb as much information as possible.
 Most Associates spend on average 1.7 years working for a DSO before moving on to the next career opportunity.
 Often the desire to start a new practice is strong, but the steps to be taken are not clear.
-This course will remove the mystery and outline the steps needed to transition from a DSO Associate to an entrepreneurial CEO of a dental start up.
+This webinar will remove the mystery and outline the steps needed to transition from a DSO Associate to an entrepreneurial CEO of a dental start up.

 The goal of this course is to prepare dentists to start up their own dental practice after leaving a DSO (Dental Support Organization).

 At the completion of this course, dentists will be able to:

 - Develop the Vision for the new practice start-up

 - Understand the time frame from idea inception to opening day

 - Assemble the members of the professional team for the start-up

 - Evaluate the financial requirements (both personally and professionally) for a start-up